LuMiSxh/Kaigai/docs/architecture/accuracy-mode.md

 | Balanced | no translation drafts by default | `medium` final                             | default        |
 | Accuracy | optional subtle draft            | `medium` fast final, `large-v3` correction | quality-first  |

-For Accuracy mode, the UI should not append a second line.
-It should replace or confirm the same caption.
+Accuracy mode must not append a competing second line.
+A correction replaces or confirms the same caption, using a subtle transition.

-## Runtime architecture
+## Proposed runtime

 ```text
 RollingWindow